 Essen, North Rhine-Westphalia, Germany

-Time frame: From enrolment to the first postoperative day
+Time frame: From enrolment to immediate postoperative

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.